Cadillac Seville: Fifth generation (1998–2004)

-A redesigned Seville was introduced in late 1997 for 1998 MY, built on GM's G platform (which GM chose to continue to refer to as the K).
+A redesigned Seville was introduced in late 1997 for 1998 model year, built on GM's G platform (which GM chose to continue to refer to as the K).
 All transverse engine front-wheel drive Sevilles were built in Hamtramck, Michigan.

 The wheelbase was extended to 112.2 in but the overall length was down slightly to 201 in.
-The car looked quite similar to the fourth-generation model, but featured numerous suspension and drivability improvements.
-The Seville STS (and companion Eldorado ETC) continued being the most powerful front-wheel-drive cars on the market at 300 hp (224 kW).
+The car looked similar to the fourth-generation model, and featured numerous suspension and drivability revisions.
+The Seville STS (and companion Eldorado ETC) continued as the most powerful front-wheel-drive cars on the market at 300 hp (224 kW).
 The top STS model ran 0–60 mph in 6.4 seconds and had a 14.8 second quarter-mile time.

-The fifth-generation Seville was the first Cadillac engineered to be built in both left- and right-hand-drive form; and the first modern Cadillac to be officially sold in a right-hand-drive market (the United Kingdom).
-Models sold in Japan were left-hand drive.
-In the past, right-hand-drive Cadillacs were built from CKD kits or special conversion kits shipped for local conversion.
+The fifth-generation Seville was the first Cadillac engineered in both left- and right-hand-drive form; and the first modern Cadillac to be officially marketed in several right-hand-drive markets (Hong Kong and the United Kingdom).
+Models sold in Japan were both left- and right-hand drive.
+In the past, right-hand-drive Cadillacs were manufactured from CKD kits or special conversion kits shipped for local conversion.
 An export version was produced with narrower bumpers to get under a 5-meter taxation length.
 The 1998 Seville was the first Cadillac launched with a European type approval number in Europe; the United Kingdom first, and then Germany, Belgium, France, Spain, Italy, Finland and other markets.

-On the fifth generation Seville, the steering column was a power tilt and telescoping unit, whose operation was tied into the memory functions.
-However, the soft close trunk lid and power antenna was no longer available.
-The car's security system was now equipped with the Passlock III, an update for the resistor based Passlock II, which was updated from the previous generation.
+On the fifth-generation Seville, the steering column was a power tilt and telescoping unit with its operation was tied into the memory functions.
+The soft-close trunk lid and power antenna was no longer available.
+The car's security system was now equipped with the Passlock III, an update for the resistor-based Passlock II, which was updated from the previous generation.
 Also, updated from the previous generation was the car's the sound system.
 It added a head unit with radio, tape and CD player.
-The cellular phone option was still available, however the optional trunk mounted CD player was replaced with a 6 disc unit.
-Between 1998 and 1999 a first generation (non-touch screen) GPS navigation option was available.
+The cellular phone option was still available, however the optional trunk-mounted CD player was replaced with a 6-disc unit.
+Between 1998 and 1999 a first-generation (non-touch screen) GPS navigation option was available.
 It was updated in 2000 with a larger touchscreen DVD-based GPS navigation unit.

-In 1999 a one-year only (for the Seville) massage seats option was available.
-In 2000 the Tire-pressure monitoring system (TPMS) became available as an option.
-In January 2002 the STS received a new MagneRide adaptive suspension system, unavailable on the SLS, becoming the first production vehicle equipped standard with such suspension technology, far ahead of the exotic supercars.
+In 1999, a one-year only (for the Seville) massage seats option was available.
+In 2000, the tire-pressure monitoring system (TPMS) became available as an option.
+In January 2002, the STS received a new MagneRide adaptive suspension system, unavailable on the SLS, becoming the first production vehicle equipped standard with such suspension technology.

 Production of the Seville STS ended on May 16, 2003.
 Seville SLS production ended seven months later on December 4, 2003.
 In 2004, only the Seville SLS model was available for purchase.
 The Seville model name was discontinued for 2005 and replaced with the Cadillac STS.